petergardfjall/emacs-immaterial-theme/README.md

 ## Install

-Add the `themacs-theme.el` file to `~/.emacs.d/themes` and add the following to your `init.el`:
+Add the `immaterial-theme.el` file to `~/.emacs.d/themes` and add the following to your `init.el`:

      (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
-     (load-theme 'themacs t)
+     (load-theme 'immaterial t)

-You may optionally customize the theme via `themacs-color-override-alist`.
+You may optionally customize the theme via `immaterial-color-override-alist`.
 For
 example:

-    (setq themacs-color-override-alist
+    (setq immaterial-color-override-alist
           '(("primary"         . "#ffa726")
             ("primary-light"   . "#ffd95b")
             ("primary-dark"    . "#c77800")